TRileySchwarz/ClearingAndSettlement/README.md

 This system does not actually manage digital assets, rather it manages the representation of a digital asset transfer database(ledger).
 For example, if there is a discrepancy in a trade and the custodian wants to rectify it, we can theoretically restart at a position in time right before the issue.
 We do this by redeploying contracts and populating the database with the given balances of each stakeholder at the corresponding time and simply resume trading.
 Similarly if a private key gets lost, the contracts can just be redeployed.
 The assets are not lost, as this was just a ledger of them.
-This is contrary to the way tokens like ERC20 are handled in a similar process, as the asset itself is in located in that unique contract.
+This is contrary to the way tokens like ERC20 are handled in a similar process, as the asset itself is not located in that unique contract.

 The project is reliant on the participation of the following stakeholders...